bbauska/front-end-web-ui/README.md

 ### **Copying the Files and Cleaning up the Dist Folder**

 -   We will now create the tasks for copying the font files and cleaning up the distribution folder.
-To do this we will first install the *del* Node module and require it in the Gulp file as follows:
+To do this we will first install the <i>del</i> Node module and require it in the Gulp file as follows:

     **npm install del@3.0.0 --save-dev**
     **var ...**